 The Jurchen script, which is also known as Jurchi, Jurchin or Southern Tungusic, was created by Wanyan Xiyin in 1120 and officially introduced in 1145.
-It was modelled on the Khitan script and contains a large number of characters from Chinese, many of which were modified or distorted.
+It was modelled on the Khitan script and contains a large number of characters from Chinese, many of which were modified.

 The script is known from fragments of manuscripts and inscriptions on monuments of the Jurchen empire, from the Sino-Jurchen glossary and documents of the Ming Bureau of Translators and from Ming inscriptions dating from 1413.